David L. Cremin: Frontier

-In 2002, Cremin co-founded Frontier with Scott Lenet and Draper Fisher Jurveston.
-He has helped lead investments in DivX (NASDAQ:DIVX), Prolacta Bioscience, Big Frame (DreamWorks), AudioMicro (Zealot Networks), Clear Access (Cisco), MaxPreps (CBS), among others.
-Cremin currently serves on the boards of MomentFeed, UCode, Livelist, and Ticketsauce.
+In 2002, Cremin co-founded Frontier Venture Capital with Scott Lenet and Draper Fisher Jurveston.
+He has helped lead investments in Dailypay, Coterie Insurance, SubjectWell, Prolacta Bioscience, Big Frame (DreamWorks), AudioMicro (Zealot Networks), Clear Access (Cisco), MaxPreps (CBS), among others.

 Educational roles

-Cremin started teaching venture capital and entrepreneurship at the Orfalea College of Business at California Polytechnic State University in San Luis Obispo in 2003; he was Adjunct Professor there until 2009.
-He has helped form and served on the Advisory Board of the Entrepreneurship Center at UC Santa Barbara, where he was an Adjunct Professor from 2003 to 2010.
+Cremin started teaching venture capital and entrepreneurship at the Orfalea College of Business at California Polytechnic State University in San Luis Obispo in 2003; he was adjunct professor there until 2009.
+He has helped form and served on the advisory board of the Entrepreneurship Center at UC Santa Barbara, where he was an adjunct professor from 2003 to 2010.
 He has guest lectured at colleges and universities across North America and in Europe.

-Cremin holds a B.S. in Industrial Engineering from Stanford University.
+Cremin holds a B.S. in industrial engineering from Stanford University.